Geography & Travel

 Articles

-States & Other Subdivisions
+flag of Queensland States & Other Subdivisions

 Every nation has its own subdivisions to demarcate smaller political units within its territory.
 Counties, districts, oblasts, polis, nomos, unitary authorities, boroughs, and cities are all examples (among many others) of how land can be organized.